apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US prepares for bird flu pandemic with $176M Moderna vaccine deal**
+**Northern California heat wave July 2 forecast and impacts**

-You can read more about it [here](https://arstechnica.com/science/2024/07/us-prepares-for-bird-flu-pandemic-with-176m-moderna-vaccine-deal/).
+You can read more about it [here](https://www.kcra.com/article/northern-california-forecast-heat-wave-july-2-2024/61484655).

 ## Requirements
 - Python 3.8